Click the play button below, or subscribe and listen through our podcast on iTunes, Stitcher, Google Play, or Spotify.

 I also read about people spending real-life currency on completely virtual products, which was the major question underlying my project: Is there a real-life market for unreal products?

 Turns out the answer was yes.
 Big companies like Coca-Cola were actually considering selling products on Second Life because people would buy themselves (their virtual selves, that is) virtual Cokes!
 It blew my mind.

-Ten years later, my mind is not so easily blown.
+Over a decade later, my mind is not so easily blown.

 To put it in perspective, this happened around the same time that a professor mentioned Twitter during a public relations class, and a classmate and I turned to each other and asked, “Do you know what that is?”

 Facebook was a thing obviously, but hardly anyone had it on their phones yet.
 Instagram had yet to arise.
 And forget about Snapchat or TikTok.

 It was a simpler time when people’s actual lives and their technological lives were still somewhat separate.